kvalge/movies-js/README.md

-Movie Rental project in JavaScript.
+The Best Movies project in JavaScript.

 Used IDE: VSC.